-There has been limited experience with high-rise apartment structures which indicated that when such a structure is designed to permit horizontal deflection in excess of h/400to h/500 under maximum service wind loads, discomfort and anxiety are experienced by some of the occupants under severe wind conditions.
+There has been limited experience with high-rise apartment structures which indicated that when such a structure is designed to permit lateral deflection in excess of h/400 to h/500 under maximum service wind loads, discomfort is experienced by some of the occupants under severe wind conditions.
 Although it is extremely conservative for low-rise structures, this deflection limitation is adopted here since a more comprehensive criterion has not been developed.

-4.4.2.
-Horizontal Deflection Under Dead, Live, and Wind Load
+4.4.2 Lateral Deflection Under Dead, Live and Wind Load

-At a load level of 1.3 Dead + 1.7 Live + 0.8 Wind (1.3D + 1.7L + 0.8H), the horizontal deflection due to the superimposed load of 0.3D + 1.7L + 0.8H shall not exceed the following:
+At a load level of 1.3 Dead + 1.7 Live + 0.8 Wind (1.3D + 1.7L + 0.8H) the lateral deflection due to the superimposed load of 0.3D + 1.7L + 0.8H shall not exceed the following: